 Employee recognition is worth the time and the money you spend on it.
 You have no other tool at your disposal that so predictably makes employees feel good about your company and goals.
-From employee recognition letters to bonuses and gifts, employee recognition is good for workplace motivation and creates positive employee morale.
+From recognition and thank you letters to bonuses and gifts, employee recognition is good for workplace motivation and creates positive employee morale.
 Your options for employee recognition are numerous.

 Annually, some companies give bonuses to employees who contributed during the year.
 Depending on your circumstances including company profitability, your line of work, the expectations in your industry, and your past practices, consider giving employees a bonus.